arrow-kt/arrow-site/docs/docs/learn-by-example/1-writing-an-initial-program/README.md

 }
 ```

 This implementation for the `UserDatabase` contains a mutable state that is mutated by the `createUser` function.
-It also provides functions to `createUser` and `findUser` in the database.
+It provides functions to `createUser` and `findUser` in the database.
 The `createUser` function relies on a private utility function to generate a unique `UserId` from a given `name`.

 So we could have a program to rely on this database to create and find users.
 Feel free to click on the ▶️ icon to run it and check the result.